IDMNYU/IdeationPrototypingSpring2022_Bennett/Time_Management_System.md

 (information for each can be found in <a href = "https://teaching.polishedsolid.com/ip/mod1/content/index.html#/list/jpo72fquYrIlo99cmkPQc6IJHr56Iyc9?_k=w9y2t4" >module 1 </a>).
 They are to be completed in this order, so that we may discuss them together as a group.

+0. Track your time over 3 typical 24 hour work days, in 15 - 30 minute increments AFTER the fact.
+Thus, this isn't a schedule.
+It's an after the fact reflection.
+Yet, it must be completed every hour or so.
+It's not a judgement.
+It's a simple time log. period.

 1. Eat That Frog (4 days)

 2. Stephen Covey's time management matrix (4 days)